-Table 21: Commands for Displaying Access Lists and Access Groups
+Table 22: Commands for Displaying Access Lists and Access Groups

-Command Purpose show access-lists [number name] Displays the contents of one or all current IP and MAC address a specific access list (numbered or named). show ip access-lists [number name] Displays the contents of all current IP access lists or a specific I (numbered or named). show ip interface interface-id Displays detailed configuration and status of an interface.
-If IP the interface and ACLs have been applied by using the ip access-g configuration command, the access groups are included in the d show running-config [interface interface-id] Displays the contents of the configuration file for the device or interface, including all configured MAC and IP access lists and groups are applied to an interface. show mac access-group [interface interface-id] Displays MAC access lists applied to all Layer 2 interfaces or the Layer 2 interface.
+Command Purpose show access-lists [number name] Displays the contents of one or all current IP and MAC address acc a specific access list (numbered or named). show ip access-lists [number name] Displays the contents of all current IP access lists or a specific IP ac (numbered or named). show ip interface interface-id Displays detailed configuration and status of an interface.
+If IP is en the interface and ACLs have been applied by using the ip access-grou configuration command, the access groups are included in the displayed. show running-config [interface interface-id] Displays the contents of the configuration file for the device or the interface, including all configured MAC and IP access lists and whi groups are applied to an interface. show mac access-group [interface interface-id] Displays MAC access lists applied to all Layer 2 interfaces or the s Layer 2 interface. show fqdn {database packet statistics summary} Displays the FQDN configurations and entries from the local cache and DNS response packet statistics. show running-config [ip access-list fqdn fqdn-name] Displays the conditions set for the specified FQDN, including wildoure defined.